apex/up/docs/07-guides.md

 0.1.1-pro
 ```

+Note that AWS charges for your resource usage, and is not associated to Up Pro's subscription.
+Most small to medium applications will fit within AWS' free tier, however you should consult AWS' pricing documentation for details.

 ## Inviting Team Members

 Once you have subscribed to Up Pro, you may invite team members so they have access to Up Pro as well.
 By default you have a personal team, the team id is your email address.